How much does a security guard or private detective bond cost in Oklahoma?

 |$10,000 Security Guard and Private Investigator Bond Armed||$10,000||$100|

 Why do I need this bond?

 Oklahoma security guard and private investigator bonds are put in place to protect the public from any unethical and unlawful acts committed by an armed or unarmed security guard or investigator.
-Laws, including only carrying a handgun if licensed as an armed professional, can be found in the Oklahoma Statutes 59-1750.5, which is linked to in the Important Links section of this page.
+Laws, including only carrying a handgun if licensed as an armed professional, can be found in the Oklahoma Statutes 59-1750.5, which is linked to in the Additional Resources section of this page.

 What’s the fine print?